MarkMichon1/BitGlitter-Python/README.md

 + You must have a minimum of two colors.
 + It must be 2^n colors used, so 2, 4, 8, 16, etc.

-Argument `optional_nickname=""` allows you to use an easy to input nickname for your custom palette.
+`optional_nickname=""` allows you to use an easy to input nickname for your custom palette.
 This nickname is how you select this palette to specifically run on your stream.
 Internally, custom palettes have a 64 character ID code which you can use (more on this below).
 This allows you to give it a string of your choosing to designate it as well.
 This field is optional.
 If you do decide to use it though, both the internal ID AND the nickname will work.